vmleon/oracle-atp-da/README.md

 ## Requirements

-In order to walk through this workshop you need to develop the integration with REST API.
+In order to walk through this workshop you need to develop the integration with **REST API**.
 You need [Node.js](https://nodejs.org/en/) for that.

-Node.js is an asynchronous event-driven JavaScript runtime.
-Node.js is designed to build scalable network applications.
+Node.js is an asynchronous event-driven JavaScript runtime. **Node.js** is designed to build scalable network applications.

 We are going to **install** Node.js, if you have done this you can skip this step.